dIY home repairs

 All manner of things that break into pieces or come apart can be temporarily taped back together with duct tape until permanent repairs or replacements can be made - a cracked broom handle, cardboard storage boxes, exposed metal edges, eyeglasses, even a loose doorknob.

-When working with something that has small parts during DIY home repairs, roll a piece of masking tape into a loop (sticky side out), and flatten it against your work surface.
-Press the small items onto the tape to prevent them from rolling onto the floor and getting lost while during DIY home repairs.
+When working with something with small parts during DIY home repairs, roll a piece of masking tape into a loop (sticky side out) and flatten it against your work surface.